-Posted on about 3 years ago by Gerry Kennedy
+Posted on over 4 years ago by Gerry Kennedy

 Sanders asks Treasury to 'block' Pfizer and Allergan merger

 By Eric Palmer

 In between campaign stops, presidential candidate Sen. Bernie Sanders is finding time to keep pressure on the pharmaceutical industry.
 This time he is pushing the U.S. Treasury Department to try to stop Pfizer's ($PFE) $160 billion tax-avoiding merger with Dublin-based Allergan ($AGN).

 Sanders has asked the Treasury to try to undermine the deal by removing some of the tax strategies, including "hopscotch loans" that companies use after a so-called tax inversion like this one to return offshore profits to shareholders, according to his letter to the department.

 "Blocking this inversion would not only be sound fiscal policy, it would also act as a strong deterrent to other companies that are contemplating similar tax scams," Sanders, the ranking member of the Senate Budget Committee, said in his letter.

 The Treasury, which already has twice made rule changes in an effort to make such deals less palatable, acknowledged receiving the letter and said the department would respond "in due course," The Washington Post reported.